bdurand/ultra_settings/README.md

 You can customize the behavior of each field using various options:

 - `:type` -  Specifies the type of the field.
 The value of the setting will be cast to this type.
+If the value in the data source cannot be cast to the data type, then it will not be used.
 Supported types are:

   - `:string` (the default)
   - `:integer`
   - `:float`
-  - `:boolean`
+  - `:boolean` (will accept case insensitive strings "true", "false", "1", "0", "t", "f", "yes", "no", "y", "n")
   - `:datetime`
   - `:symbol`
   - `:array` (of strings)

+- `:description` - Provides a description of the field.
+This is used for documentation purposes.

 - `:default` - Sets a default value for the field.
 The value will be cast to the specified type.